adamhb123/OpenGuessr/README.md

 ## Example

-Here is an example of the editor in use:
+Here is an (outdated) example of the editor in use:

 https://user-images.githubusercontent.com/25161597/115099577-d6f50700-9f04-11eb-887b-fdb18ba48903.mp4